-BBP was created by volunteers, is operated by volunteers, and will only exist so long as volunteers are committed to the well-being of our community's children.
+BBP was created by volunteers, and will only exist as long as volunteers are committed to the well-being of our community's children.
 We invite you to join the cause, the work, the joy, the caring.

 - Share your expertise with technology, fundraising, public relations or other aspects of BBP's ongoing work.

 To become a BBP volunteer connect with the helplinecenter.org.
 Once there, click on the Volunteer Connections, select Brookings, Select click here to enter database and browse organizations.
 You will find us listed under Brookings Back Pack Project, our available opportunities are listed there and updated monthly. helplinecenter.org/volunteer-services/

 Packing parties are usually held on Wednesday nights.
 We ask for packing parties of 10-15 individuals.
 We welcome anyone aged fourth-grade or older to participate.
 If youngsters will be packing, there should be one working adult to every three or four working children.
 The optimal mix for a single packing party involving youngsters would be three adults and ten children.

 Please be aware that, due to the tremendous support from the community, our packing party calendar quickly fills up with volunteers.
 If you would like to be involved, contact us well in advance of any date you might wish to help pack.
 We will do our best to accommodate you.

 We strongly encourage all children and their parents to become more aware of hunger in our community and to support BBP's efforts to address it.

 Volunteer together at a packing party.
 Children aged fourth-grade and older may now participate with adequate adult supervision.

 Eat together.
 Make time for at least one meal each day as a family.
 Express gratitude for your food as well as concern for people who haven't enough.